-Domain: Communication and Collaboration lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A lully 30.
+Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet ВА runy 30.
 Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
 Data are gathered from families via surveys, interviews, focus groups, suggestion box, etc. Learning opportunities and resources are identified and provided to families based on family surveys or interviews, school climate surveys, IEP goals and student data.
 Information and strategies are provided on topics such as helping with homework, test preparation, understanding LRE and inclusion, developing meaningful IEP goals and postsecondary school opportunities.
-Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English. ~ All IEP meetings provide opportunity for parent input.
-ESE Support Facilitators regularly communicate with parents/families to discuss student progress and any academic/ behavior concerns related to SWD's.
-Classroom teachers maintain communication with families of SWD's via email, conferences; behavior sheets; interim reports; etc. Sugge sted Measures: List of resources/learning opportunities available to families, survey samples and re sults, sam ples of inf ormation i n langua ges other than English.
-Family members play an important role in fa t their child's learning goals and objectives acilitating their child's success in school when they are given at home and in community settings. en comple ete and ac curate info ormation.
-It is important for families to understand ways to Comm ents:
+Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English.
+Y The following learning opportunities and resources available: Parent group meeting with ASD Coach Coffee with the Counselor Family Nights Zoom Legislation info session CARD Sugge sted Mangures List of resources/learning apportunities available to families, survey samples and re- culta cam plac of inf ormation i n languag ios other than English